neilzim/SCDA/parameter_and_file_conventions.rst

 =============
 Design parameter input menu
 ---------------------
-For now, only an annular stop is supported, with and without secondary support struts.
+The basic Lyot stop is a clear annulus.
+For future flexibility, the interface nominally supports switching on and off both secondary obscurations and primary mirror features, as well as adjusting the padding level applied to each layer.

 - Symmetry (defined by coronagraph subclass): ``'full'``, ``'half'``, ``'quart'``

-- Inner diameter of annular aperture, percentage of telescope aperture diameter (key ``'id'``, integer, default ``90``)
+- Inner diameter of annular aperture, percentage of re-imaged telescope pupil diameter (key ``'id'``, integer, default ``90``)

-- Outer diameter of annular aperture, percentage of telescope aperture diameter (key ``'od'``, integer, default ``20``)
+- Outer diameter of annular aperture, percentage of re-imaged telescope pupil diameter (key ``'od'``, integer, default ``20``)

 - Obscuration switch (key 'obscure', integer, default ``0``): ``0``, ``1``, ``2``.
 If ``0``, the stop is a clear annulus.
-If ``1``, the stop mimics the secondary obscuration configuration (secondary mirror plus support struts) of the telescope aperture.
-Otherwise, the stop is a clear annulus.
-If ``2``, the stop mimics the complete re-imaged telescope pupil, including secondary obscuration and mirror gaps.
+If ``1``, the stop mimics the secondary obscuration configuration (secondary mirror plus support struts) of the telescope.
+If ``2``, the stop mimics the complete re-imaged telescope pupil, including the secondary obscurations as well as the gaps and edges of the primary mirror.

-- Padding of secondary obscuration features, if present (key ``'spad'``, integer in the range 0 to 100, default ``0``).
+- Padding of secondary obscuration features, if present (key ``'spad'``, integer from 0 to 99, default ``0``).
 The padding parameter is specified as a percentage of telescope pupil diameter [1]_.

-- Padding of primary mirror gap features, if present (key ``'ppad'``, integer, default ``0``).
-The padding parameter is specified as a percentage of telescope pupil diameter.
-Padding is applied in an omindirectial sense by a shift-and-combine-and-mask routine, so it increases thickness on all sides of a given obscuration feature, and the thickness of all features increases by the same absolute propportion of the pupil diameter.
-This parameter remains zero if gaps are not mimicked by the Lyot stop, or if they are mimicked but not padded.
+- Padding of primary mirror features, if present (key ``'ppad'``, integer from 0 to 99, default ``0``).
+The padding parameter is specified as a percentage of telescope pupil diameter [1]_.

-- Alignment tolerance, percentage of telescope aperture diameter (key ``'altol'``, integer).
+- Alignment tolerance, in units of 1/1000th of re-imaged telescope pupil diameter (key ``'altol'``, integer from 0 to 99).
 Does not affect the Lyot stop file name, but modifies the AMPL optimization program.
-Not yet supported.
+Not yet supported; for future implementation.

 File name format
 ----------------